Currency-Clasification-Bangkit-2024/MCC-ML/README.md

 - Conduct research related to machine learning models
 - Collect Indonesian currency datasets
 - Split the dataset into 80% for the training set, 10% for the validation set, and 10% for the test test (Y0L0) model
-- Y0l0 model with roboflow
+- Yolo model with roboflow
 - Train, val, and test bost model separately
 - Deploy the model